 Stop collection calls-Credence Resource Management

 Is Credence Resource Management constantly calling and harassing you?
 Does your phone ring every day, several times per day, because Credence Resource Management is calling you to demand payment?
 Are you being threatened with legal action for a time-barred debt?
 Has Credence Resource Management ever used abusive or profane language when speaking with you on the phone?
 If so, Credence Resource Management may be violating your legal rights.
-Stop collection calls-Credence Resource Management Harassment.
+Stop collection calls.

 The Fair Debt Collection Practices Act, also known as the FDCPA, protects consumers’ rights in the context of debt collection.
 In other words, debt collectors must adhere to a certain set of rules when they are pursuing consumers who owe money.
+These rules are part of broader debt collection laws designed to prevent harassment and abuse.
 If a collector violates the FDCPA, you can sue the collector in court.
 The law allows consumers who have been victims of harassment from debt collectors to get the calls to stop in addition to recover statutory damages of up to $1,000, plus attorney fees and court costs.

 Is Credence Resource Management a scam?

-According to the Better Business Bureau website, Credence Resource Management has been in business since 2013.
+According to the Better Business Bureau website, They have been in business since 2013.
 There have been 269 customer complaints filed on the BBB website.

 Credence Resource Management Better Business Bureau